American History and Poverty: Fighting The Great Depression

 By 1933, over 40% of factory and 67% of construction workers were out of work, Cleveland and Toledo being hardest hit.
 Columbus, Ohio had only one Poorhouse, located on Grandview Avenue.
 It was a place that a limited number of people could go and raise food in the large garden and help around the house and grounds for a temporary livelihood.
 It was not enough.
 Not until the mid-1930s did labor camps that paid wages as well as to furnish meals and shelter become widespread in Ohio.

-Pundits today point out that the younger adults surviving the Recession of 2008 - 2009 will be permanently affected by the experience and will likely be spending less, economizing, putting off having children, and making similar choices for the rest of their lives.
-They would seem to be destined for constricted lives.
+Pundits today point out that the younger adults surviving the Recession of 2008 - 2010 will be permanently affected by the experience and likely spending less, economizing, putting off having children, and making similar choices for the rest of their lives.

 Library of Congress/public domain video: California: 1935 - 1945